Totality for Mixed Inductive and Coinductive Types: Combinatorial Description of Totality

-Equivalently, the condition could be stated using the priorities of the transitions taken during the infinite play.
 We will call a priority \emph{principal} if ``it is maximal among the priorities appearing infinitely often''.
 The winning condition can thus be rephrased as ``Marie wins an infinite play if and only if the principal priority of the play is even''.

-\smallbreak In order to analyse types with parameters, we add special nodes called \emph{parameters}.
-Those nodes have no outgoing transition, have priority~$\infty$\footnote{Those parameter nodes do not count when defining the depth of a parity game.} and each of them has an associated set~$X$.
-On reaching them, Marie is required to choose\footnote{because~$\infty$ is obviously odd \smiley} an element of~$X$ to finish the game.
-She wins if she can do it and looses if she cannot (when the set is empty).
-Here are three examples of such parity games:
+\smallbreak In order to analyze types with parameters, we add parameter nodes~$\x_1$, $\x_2$, \dots to the games.
+Those nodes have no outgoing transition and their parity is, by convention,~$\infty$.
+On reaching them, Marie will be required to choose an element of some corresponding set~$X$ to finish the game.
+She'll win if she can do it and loose if the set is empty.
+Here are three examples of parity games: